 At the time, the fortunes of Needles—the town where I grew up—were the furthest thing from my mind.
 I was far away, though still in California, in my junior year at Berkeley.
 For me, college had been the longed-for escape from what I regarded as Needles’s suffocating boredom and closed-mindedness.
 In high school I wore combat boots and listened to heavy metal.
 I brooded, burned junk in the desert, and fantasized about living in the big city.
 When I went off to college, I tried to erase all trace of my small-town upbringing.
 I thought about Needles as little as possible, and only went back for brief visits at Thanksgiving and Christmas.

-Although it wasn’t clear exactly why Claypool’s went out of business, the closure roughly coincided with the opening of a Home Depot in nearby Bullhead City, Arizona, a 20-minute drive from Needles.
+Although it wasn’t clear exactly why Claypool’s went out of business, the closure roughly coincided with the opening of a Home Depot in nearby Bullhead City, Arizona, a twenty-minute drive from Needles.
 This added to Bullhead City’s considerable stock of big-box stores, which already included a Wal-Mart and a Kmart.
 Needles, meanwhile, had none, even though it had just as much cheap, empty desert land.
 This was the result of differing regulatory regimes: California has relatively high corporate tax rates and building regulations, while Arizona has neither.
 So when big-box stores want to expand into the region, they always build in Bullhead City, never in Needles.
 What used to be the source of Needles’s fortune—its location as “the gateway to California”—has become an inexorable part of its undoing.

 The Claypool’s building remained empty for several years, a mute symbol of the town’s growing misfortune.
 A few years after Claypool’s went out of business, another local institution closed: Mudshark Pizza, just a block away.
 Mudshark Pizza was one of the few places in town where young people could gather to hang out in public.
 I remember going there when I was in middle school to play arcade games and nervously flirt with girls.
 It’s now been a decade since Mudshark Pizza closed, and nothing has emerged to replace it.